Market Intelligence

 Competitive Intelligence

-Discover competitors from Slack, research the market live, and generate Barndoor-centric security and platform battle cards.
+Discover competitors from Slack, research the market live, and generate security and platform battle cards around a chosen reference company.

 Battle card